Everlaw: Page references

 As simple as browsing the web.

 Page references can be complex, so I framed them as bookmarks.
-Bookmarked pages are clearly indicated on document reference cards, and allow you to open a document directly to that page.
+Bookmarked pages are clearly indicated on document reference cards, and let you open a document directly to that page.
 By repurposing a pattern that’s universally understood in consumer apps, I created a solution that was simple to understand and easy to use.

 Bookmarks are set in the bookmark menu or the top-right corner of a page.
 I took a lean approach, optimizing for the single-page use case and considering page ranges later based on customer feedback.

-Solving a difficult information problem.
+Solving difficult information problems.

 - all bookmarks on a document reference

-- all bookmarks in an Outline (across multiple document references)
+- all bookmarks in an Outline, across multiple document references

-- all bookmarks in all Outlines (across multiple Outlines)
+- all bookmarks in all Outlines

 It just works.